Football Index Review:

 When you register at Football Index, you can claim a special offer.
 This will enable you to trade risk free, where any losses up to £500 are refunded, as cash.
 Remember to use code FIA when you sign up.

-There’s not just one way to play, there are quite a few ways to make money on Football Index.
+There’s not just one way to play, there are quite a few avenues to explore on Football Index.
 Once you’ve learnt though, it’s fairly easy to understand how football index works:

 - Match day dividends